huangeddie/ML-Aesthetics-NIMA/README.md

 ```

 # Website Usage
-This model is also hosted on (my website)[https://www.aigagror.com/research/ml_aesthetics/], where you can upload images to get aesthetic feedback
+This model is also hosted on [my website](https://www.aigagror.com/research/ml_aesthetics/), where you can upload images to get aesthetic feedback

 # About
 This project is an implementation of the [Neural Image Assessment paper](https://arxiv.org/abs/1709.05424).
 While the paper uses models Inception-v2, MobileNet, and VGG16, this project uses DenseNet121.
 Not only does DenseNet in general have a higher accuracy rating on than any of the other models, but it also has fewer parameters.
 This makes not only training significantly faster, but using it  computationally more efficient.